jajvirta/jajvirta/TDD-sleep.md

 does *exist* but the actual implementation leaves much to desire.
 It might work for the first few times, and occasionally thereafter, but probability of the method invocation to make any difference to the running system is low enough to make practically no incluence at all.
-This design has its own strengths and weaknesses, but it's unfortunate that a method such as goToSleep() is even available.
-It leaves us with a false sense of being to able to decide when we are going to sleep and eventually the system would monkey-patch the alertness test as shown above.

 If we glance into the implementation of methods such as goToSleep(), we'll find that they are something like this: